slangenbach/notes/snowflake_snowpro_core.md

 - We can list all pipes using `SHOW PIPES`
 - We can update pipe using `ALTER pipe <PIPE_NAME> refresh`
 - We can get the status of a pipe using `SELECT SYSTEM$PIPE_STATUS('<PIPE_NAME>')`
+- Snowpipe works best with files between 100 and 250 MB

 ## Time Travel

 - Time allows us to access historical data, e.g. data which has been delete or updated.
 It also allows us to restore dropped schemas, tables databases
 - The retention period for time travel depends on the Snowflake editions (default is 1 day, 1 day is also the max for standard, whereas 90 days is the max for other editions)
-- We can modify the retention period for a table by editing the `DATA_RETENTION_TIME_IN_DAYS` property
+- We can modify the retention period for a table by editing the `DATA_RETENTION_TIME_IN_DAYS` property.
+Alternatively, we can set `MIN_DATA_RETENTION_TIME_IN_DAYS` on the account level.
 - We can use time travel by either querying data at a specific time stamp via `SELECT * FROM <TABLE_NAME> BEFORE (TIMESTAMP => <TIMESTAMP>)`, or offset via `SELECT * FROM <TABLE_NAME> AT (OFFSET => <NEGATIVE_OFFSET_IN_SECONDS>)`, or before a certain query id via `SELECT * FROM <TABLE_NAME> BEFORE (STATEMENT => <QUERY_ID>)`
 - Additionally entire objects can be recovered via `UNDROP <OBJECT> <OBJECT_NAME>`
 - Always create a backup table with the results from time travel, then truncate the table we need to fix, and finally insert data from the backup table into the truncated table